 Lowell Program Topics on Ore Deposits Types

-The 19th edition of the Short Course on Ore Deposits Types (504C) will take place from Tuesday, December 5, through Thursday, December 14, 2023.
+The 20th edition of the Short Course on Ore Deposits Types will took place from Tuesday, Dec.
+10 through Thursday, Dec.
+19, 2024.
+The next course is preliminarily planned for December 2025.

-This 9-day short course is designed for members of the industry and graduate students and will be led by Eric Seedorff, Mark D. Barton, and others.
-It will focus on exploration geology, including 3½ days of lectures, 2 days of labs in Tucson, and 3½ days of field trips to representative ore systems in Arizona.
-Saturday, December 9, 2023, will be a day off to rest, shop, or enjoy the Tucson scenery.
+This 9-day short course designed for members of the industry and graduate students is led by Eric Seedorff, Mark D. Barton, and others.
+It focuses on exploration geology, including 3½ days of lectures, 2 days of labs in Tucson, and 3½ days of field trips to representative ore systems in Arizona. (course no. 504C)

-The lecture topics relating to these deposits will include:
+The lecture topics relating to these deposits include:

 - distribution and geologic setting